Spanish Broadcasting System: Affiliated Stations In Mexico

 SBS launched AIRE Radio Networks in 2014.

 Internet

 In addition to individual radio station websites, SBS operates www.lamusica.com and www.mega.tv, all providing bilingual Spanish-English content about Latin music, entertainment and news.

 Television

-MEGA TV was launched on March 1, 2006 and operates as a Spanish-language entertainment station in South Florida, Puerto Rico and Las Vegas.
+Mega TV was launched on March 1, 2006 and operates as a Spanish-language entertainment station in South Florida, Puerto Rico and Las Vegas.
 The station's programming targets a young, U.S. Hispanic audience through televised radio-branded shows and general entertainment programs (music, celebrity, debate, interviews, personality based shows).
-Seventy percent of MEGA TV's programming is in-house created.
-MEGA TV is also available nationwide on DirecTV and AT&T U-Verse.
+Seventy percent of Mega TV's programming is in-house created.
+Mega TV is also available nationwide on DirecTV and AT&T U-Verse.

 Stations

 Stations are arranged alphabetically by state and by city of license.

 Current

 Arbitron lawsuit

-Arbitron sued SBS in order to force it to reinstall encoders used for the Portable People Meter system of audience measurement.
+Arbitron (now known as Nielsen Audio) sued SBS in order to force it to reinstall encoders used for the Portable People Meter system of audience measurement.
 SBS and other members of the PPM Coalition contended that the PPM system has had a major negative impact on their ratings and therefore revenue, and asked the Federal Communications Commission (FCC) in investigate.
 Arbitron sued SBS for breach of a 2007 contract, including $2.5 million in payments owed since 2009.
 In February 2010, a court ordered SBS to reinstate, at least temporarily, the coding of its radio broadcasts for measurement by Arbitron.